 Background article, graphic novel: Electric Life.
 Text Sander Funneman, illustrations Peter Brouwers Text © Sander Funneman, Illustrations © Peter Brouwers The electric dance between flora and fauna is a tale […]

-This article is continuing on the amazing way in which coral reefs seem to behave as electric ecosystems and provides ideas how this electric side might provide keys as to […]
+This article is continuing with the amazing way in which coral reefs seem to behave as electric ecosystems, and provides ideas about how this electric side might provide keys as […]

 Some plasma physicists describe a historic world with a much more powerfulelectro climate.
-How did that effect the people at that time?
+How did that affect the people at that time?
 What if thoseconditions return?
 Text © Sander Funneman, […]

-This story, that eventually led to writing the graphic novel Electric Life, started some forty years ago, when formal education had convinced me that everything in life works by chemical […]
+This story, which eventually led to writing the graphic novel Electric Life, started some forty years ago, when formal education had convinced me that everything in life works by chemical […]

 Everything in nature has a rhythm.
 In the body this rhythm has a clock.
-Surprisingly, in the human this clock connects our body to the bigger context of the earth […]
+Surprisingly, in the human this clock connects our body to the bigger context of the Earth’s […]

 Light and color do something to us, and to everything that lives.
 Humans, plants and animals respond to the subtle instructions of light and color.
 Text © Sander Funneman, Illustrations […]